agonist/weaviate-demo/README.md

 };
 ```

-We use the url params for our query string so when searching `?query=somesearch` will be happened to our url.

-the query is passed down to `SearchResult` component
+The query is passed down to `SearchResult` component where we call the search function.

 ```
 import { nearTextQuery } from "@/lib/weaviate";